 - Chronic illness

-- Interpersonal difficulties, including family problems, romantic relationship concerns
+- Interpersonal difficulties, including family problems and romantic relationship concerns

 - Challenges with assertiveness and self-confidence